Art & Design Vision Statement

 The impact of this curriculum design will lead to outstanding progress over time across key stages relative to a child’s individual starting point and their progression of skills.
 Children will therefore be expected to leave The Phoenix Primary School and Nursery, reaching at least age-related expectations for Art and Design.
 Our Art and Design curriculum will also have pupils enthusiastic about art, evidenced in what they say and in their final pieces and sketchbooks.
 This will mean that all our pupils will be well prepared to excel at art and design in secondary school, and for some to even eventually consider careers where artistic skills are key.

-We ensure that children who are achieving well, as well as those who need additional support, are identified, and additional provision and strategies are planned in and discussed with class teachers.
+We ensure that children who are achieving well, as well as those who need additional support, are identified and adaptive teaching is in place to personalise learning.

 Achievements are celebrated in classrooms via walking-galleries and corridor displays and also by developing opportunities to display in local community galleries.